 e-Learning at Queen's largely occurs as blended learning, where e-learning is integrated with traditional media and methods depending on course content, level and students.
 Further information on the institution's approach to eLearning is provided in the eLearning and Distance Learning Policy.

 The Centre of Educational Development and Information Services provide training and advice on best practice for implementing technology into learning and teaching.
-Examples include Queen's Online, Personal Response Systems (PRS), Computer Assisted Assessment (CAA) and Plagiarism detection software (TurnitinUK).
+Examples include Queen's Online, Personal Response Systems (PRS), Computer Assisted Assessment (CAA) and Originality Checking Software (TurnitinUK).

 A self-guided resource is available that gives an overview of online learning, including the main technologies and approaches which are supported (access from QUB campus only).